alexanderkiel/hap-spec/README.md

 * :href - a URI which is encoded according the Transit spec and points to the resource handling the query
 * :params - a map of required and optional parameters
+* :label - a human readable label/title of the query (optional)
-* :label - a human readable description of the query (optional)
+* :desc - a human readable description of the query (optional)

 #### Executing Queries